St. Louis Symphony Orchestra: History

 The St. Louis Choral Society performed in the auditorium of the St. Louis Mercantile Library at Locust and Broadway in Downtown St. Louis.
 During the 1881/82 season the 80-member chorus was joined by an orchestra of 31 members.
 A disbanded Musical Union joined the group.
 In 1893, the St. Louis Choral-Symphony was formally incorporated.
 It remained largely a choral organization through its performances at the 1904 World's Fair under Alfred Ernst when it expanded to a 200-member chorus and an orchestra of 55.
 Under Max Zach's tenure (1907 to 1921), it changed its name to the Saint Louis Symphony Orchestra.

 Before moving to its current home in Powell Hall, the SLSO performed for many years at the Kiel Opera House.
 The orchestra has given concerts regularly at Carnegie Hall and has made overseas tours to Europe and to Japan.
 The St. Louis Symphony has recorded for the Columbia, RCA Victor, Red Seal, Telarc, Vox/Turnabout, Angel EMI, and Nonesuch labels.
 It has also issued CD recordings on its own label, Arch Media, and has received seven Grammy Awards and 58 nominations.
 For Opera Theatre of Saint Louis, the St. Louis Symphony has been the resident orchestra since 1978, divided into two ensembles, each performing two of the operas in the season.
 Also associated with the orchestra is the St. Louis Symphony Chorus, which was founded in 1977.
 Its first director was Thomas Peck.
-Since 1995, Amy Kaiser has served as the chorus director.

 The national prestige of the St. Louis Symphony grew most prominently during the music directorship of Leonard Slatkin, from 1979 to 1996.
 During his tenure, the orchestra made many recordings for the EMI and RCA Victor labels, and toured to Europe and the Far East, as well as concerts at Carnegie Hall.
 However, this growth in prestige was not matched by stabilization of long-term finances.
 In 2000, the SLSO's endowment stood at US$28 million.
 In 2000, the executive director and President of the SLSO at the time, Don Roth, had secured a US$40 million challenge grant from the Taylor family (owners of privately held Enterprise Rent-A-Car) to help the organization's money situation.
 However, in that same year, he revealed the situation of severe financial problems with the St. Louis Symphony Orchestra finances, which nearly led to the orchestra's bankruptcy in 2001.
 Roth resigned his position in July 2001, and was succeeded by Randy Adams, a former St. Louis bank executive.
 Adams embarked on extensive fund-raising efforts in the following years, seeking to enlarge the SLSO's endowment in the process.
 As part of the budget cuts and cost-saving measures, the musicians agreed to salary cuts over that time, and also a reduction of their 52-week contract to 42 weeks.